Explore the data and map solar energy

 Create a hillshade effect

 Although patterns in the DSM suggest the locations of buildings and vegetation, you can better visualize the surface by creating a hillshade effect.
 A hillshade raster layer uses a realistic shading effect to depict elevation.
+You'll create one with the Hillshade raster function.
+Raster functions are tools that apply calculations directly to a raster's pixel values without requiring new data to be saved, making them efficient to run.

 1. On the ribbon, click the Imagery tab.
 In the Analysis group, click the Raster Functions button.

-Raster Functions button on Imagery tab
+Raster Functions button on the Imagery tab

 The Raster Functions pane appears.